william-saxton-kainos/terraform-azurerm-avm-ptn-virtualwan/README.md

     - `shared_key`: Optional shared key for the VPN link.
     - `local_azure_ip_address_enabled`: Optional boolean to enable local Azure IP address for the VPN link.
     - `policy_based_traffic_selector_enabled`: Optional boolean to enable policy based traffic selector for the VPN link.
-    - `custom_bgp_addresses`: Optional list of custom BGP addresses for the VPN link, which includes:
+    - `custom_bgp_address`: Optional list of custom BGP addresses for the VPN link, which includes:
       - `ip_address`: IP address for the custom BGP address.
-      - `instance`: Instance number for the custom BGP address.
-Must be `0` or `1`.
+      - `ip_configuration_id`: IP configuration ID for the custom BGP address.
   - `internet_security_enabled`: Optional boolean to enable internet security for the connection, e.g. allow `0.0.0.0/0` route to be propagated to this connection to a branch/VPN site.
   - `routing`: Optional routing configuration object for the connection, which includes:
     - `associated_route_table`: The resource ID of the Virtual Hub Route Table you wish to associate with this connection.